Maia-Everett/lintian.eu/_posts/2024-10-06-warcraft-retrospective-38.md

 We're supposed to sneak into Theramore Isle, but there's a large human base in the way.
 To let us get past it, Vol'jin sends us to an expert in stealth, blademaster Samuro.

-{% figure [caption:"Blademasters in Warcraft have pseudo-Japanese names, which is odd, since they don't have any other elements of Japanese culture."] %}
+{% figure [caption:"Blademasters in Warcraft are, oddly for orcs, pseudo-Japanese."] %}
 ![Old Hatreds](/assets/wr/20241005120725_1.jpg)
 {% endfigure %}